+131. ComoUK has worked with stakeholders to create the UK's only accreditation standard for designing and assessing mobility hubs.

-- 9.105 Mobility Hubs bring together shared transport with public transport and active travel in spaces designed to improve the public realm for all.
-There is further scope to include other services are a clustering of different transport options and services together and can be delivered at different scales.
-They aim to deliver integrated, quality services that consider the needs of those who live nearby as well as those who travel through them. - 9.106 Mobility Hubs would be welcomed by the Council for residential, leisure and employment related developments.
-They should be considered in conjunction with the Travel Plan guidance section within this SPD. - 9.107 Car club schemes can reduce demand for car parking in residential development by reducing car ownership.
-They can also provide opportunities to employers in terms of business travel, particularly in comparison with pool or lease cars, amongst other benefits.
-A 2016 study by CoMoUK133 concluded that "car clubs are helping to fulfil local authority policies on congestion/traffic, air quality and carbon reduction by reducing car dependence and car ownership", with the Annual Survey Car Club 2017/18 stating car ownership amongst new members falling after joining, with longer term members continuing to own fewer cars.
+of business travel, particularly in comparison with pool or lease cars, amongst other benefits.
+A 2016 study by CoMoUK131 concluded that "car clubs are helping to fulfil local authority policies on congestion/traffic, air quality and carbon reduction by reducing car dependence and car ownership", with the Annual Survey Car Club 2017/18 stating car ownership amongst new members falling after joining, with longer term members continuing to own fewer cars.

-9.108 Blue Badge Parking Standards
+Blue Badge Parking Standards

-- 9.109 The level of blue-badge parking to be provided at each development is typically calculated as a percentage of the total vehicle parking standards, with a minimum of one space across all developments and across all zones. - 9.110 There will be some land use development sites where a bespoke approach will be needed to meet specific needs, based on different user groups.
+The level of blue-badge parking to be provided at each development is typically calculated as a percentage of the total vehicle parking standards, with a minimum of one space across all developments and across all zones.

+There will be some land use development sites where a bespoke approach will be needed to meet specific needs, based on different user groups.
 In such instances, the provided standards should be considered a guide towards determining site-specific requirements and it is expected that the mobility needs will be considered and supported by the proposed development.

-9.111 Motorcycle and Powered Two-Wheel Parking Standards
+Motorcycle and Powered Two-Wheel Parking Standards

-9.112 The level of motorcycle/powered two-wheel (PTW) parking to be provided at each development is calculated either as a percentage of the total vehicle parking standards or as a bespoke space/GFA provision.

-9.113 Electric Vehicle/Ultra-Low Emission Vehicle Parking Standards
+The level of motorcycle/powered twowheel (PTW) parking to be provided at each development is calculated either as a percentage of the total vehiclearking standards or as a bespoke space/GFA provision.
+Electric Vehicle/Ultra-Low Emission Vehicle Parking Standards

-9.114 The requirements for the provision of EVs and other ULEVs, including the recommended level of parking standards for different types of development, have been outlined later in this chapter.
+The requirements for the provision of EVs and other ULEVs, including the recommended level of parking standards for different types of development, have been outlined later in this chapter.

-9.115 Other Vehicles
+Other Vehicles

-9.116 For other types of vehicles, no specific parking standards are set.
-The level of parking for coaches, buses, mini-buses, Heavy Goods Vehicles or any other type of vehicle associated with accessing a development should be provided commensurate with the forecasted level of demand, with due consideration for adopted transport policy framework.
-Evidence to support the proposed level of
+For other types of vehicles, no specific parking standards are set.
+The level of parking for coaches, buses, minibuses, Heavy Goods Vehicles or any other type of vehicle associated with accessing a development should be provided commensurate with the forecasted level of demand, with due consideration for adopted transport policy framework.
+Evidence to support the proposed level of parking should be included in any associated application documents such as a Transport Assessment, Transport Statement or Travel Plan.